Pimiento-Research-Group/Shark-FD-through-time/README.md

 All code and data are placed in the following folders:

 - **Code**: containing all 13 R scripts
-- **Data**: containing all Rdata and xlsx outputs from the code, which can subsequently be used in replications of our analyses
+- **Data**: containing all Rdata and xlsx outputs from the code.
+Rdata files can be loaded directly into replications of our analyses using the load() command